dart-lang/language/working/0731 - horizontal inference/feature-specification.md

   normal Dart type syntax, extended with a type known as "the unknown type" (denoted `_`), which allows representation of incomplete type information.

+- An expression's "type context" is a type schema representing information captured by the type inference algorithm from the context surrounding it.
+In most circumstances, it represents the set of static types that the expression could have without provoking a static error.  _(There are a few exceptions;
-- An expression's "type context" is a type schema representing what is known about the probable type of the expression just before the portion of the type inference algorithm that visits it.
-This, together with other information defined in [flow analysis][], constitutes the _input_ to the corresponding type inference step.
+  for example the context of the RHS of an assignment to a promoted variable is the set of types that the expression could have without causing the variable to be demoted)._ The type context of an expression, together with other information defined in [flow analysis][], constitutes the **input** to the corresponding type inference step.

 - An "implicit type argument" is a type argument to a generic invocation whose precise value is not directly specified in code, but is instead determined